- Describe the foundational philosophies of capitalism and socialism.

 Input and Output Markets

 Many of the factors of production are provided to businesses by households.
 For example, households provide businesses with labor (as workers), land and buildings (as landlords), and capital (as investors).
 In turn, businesses pay households for these resources by providing them with income, such as wages, rent, and interest.
 The resources obtained from households are then used by businesses to produce goods and services, which are sold to provide businesses with revenue.
 The revenue obtained by businesses is then used to buy additional resources, and the cycle continues.
-This is described in figure 3.1, which illustrates the dual roles of households and businesses:
+This is described in Figure 3.1 “Circular Flow of Inputs and Outputs,” which illustrates the dual roles of households and businesses:

 - Households not only provide factors of production (or resources) but also consume goods and services.